Fahd-Har/CW2025/README.md

 - **ViewData.java**
     1. Create new getters for shadow position of the brick so that alterations to these getters are independent and does not affect the positions for actual brick.
+    2. Updated the class structure to include the shape data for the brick currently in the hold queue.

 ## Unexpected Problems